kcook98765/plugin.video.librarygenie/docs/kodi_community_announcement.md

 ## FAQ

 **Do I need the AI server to use LibraryGenie?**
-No. All list/folder features are local and available to everyone.
+No. All list/folder features including import functionality are local and available to everyone.

+**Can I import my existing Kodi favorites?**
+Yes!
+Use "Import from Favorites" in the Options menu to scan and import all playable video favorites with enhanced metadata.

+**Does Shortlist import work with all versions?**
+Yes, the import system uses comprehensive JSON-RPC calls compatible with various Shortlist addon versions.

 **What exactly is transmitted in the Alpha?**
 Only your library's **IMDb IDs** and the **text you type into the search field**.
 Nothing about playback, file paths, or watched status.